What is Digital PR?

 How can I do a Digital PR Campaign on a budget?

-Neither a traditional PR campaign or Digital PR campaign doesn’t have to leave you out of pocket.
+A traditional PR campaign or Digital PR campaign doesn’t have to leave you out of pocket.
 Sometimes, it is possible to do more with less.
 You don’t have to spend a lot of money to make a significant impact with your brand.
 There are a number of extremely helpful tools that can assess the effectiveness of your campaign.
 Here is our list of FREE online PR tools to help you along the way:

 - Google Analytics– Tracks and reports a website’s traffic, conversions and users overall interaction with the site.